Sharing Agreements - NHSCFS Scotland

 • (NHS Wales Shared Services Partnership)Registration number: Z5021900

 Regardless of the type of information being accessed, processed and stored, security is considered of paramount importance.
 All information held by the Parties are held on secure servers, with access restricted to internal use by appropriately authorised members of staff.
-As data controllers for the information they collect, the Parties are expected to treat all information in accordance with the General Data Protection Regulation 2016 and the Data Protection Act 2018, and ensure that security is in place sufficient to protect the information from unauthorised access.
+As data controllers for the information they collect, the Parties are expected to treat all information in accordance with the UK General Data Protection Regulation 2016 and the Data Protection Act 2018, and ensure that security is in place sufficient to protect the information from unauthorised access.
 This includes physical security, such as adhering to organisational clear desk policies and adequate protection for premises when unattended, to IT related security such as passwords, secure IDs and secure servers.

 It is understood that the Parties may have differing security needs, however it is important that all reasonable steps are made to ensure information is kept private and confidential at all times.
 Each Party is expected to comply with their own Information Security Policy and operating procedures and to make staff aware of their obligations in this respect.
 As administrators of NHS business, the Parties are also expected to comply with the standard requirements in the NHS Code of Practice for Information Security Management and the NHS Information Governance Guidance on Legal and Professional Obligations, which can be found at: